-The key duties and responsibilities of the Audit Committee are set out in its terms of reference which are available on the Company's website http://ir.ccep.com/corporate-governance/governance-documents.
+The key duties and responsibilities of the Audit Committee are set out in its terms of reference which are available on the Company's website http://ir.ccep.com/corporate-governance/ governance-documents.
 These include:

-- Monitoring and reviewing the integrity of the annual financial statements of the Group and other periodic announcements relating to the Group's financial performance - Monitoring and reviewing the Group's viability statement and its going concern assumption - As requested by the Board, reviewing the contents of the Annual Report and providing advice on whether it presents a fair, balanced and understandable assessment of the Group's performance, business model and strategy - In accordance with English law, making recommendations to the Board for it to put to the shareholders for approval at the annual general meeting regarding the appointment, reappointment and removal of the Group's external auditors - Agreeing the scope of both the internal and the external auditors' annual audit programmes and reviewing their output - Monitoring and reviewing the external auditor's independence and objectivity and their effectiveness - Monitoring and reviewing the effectiveness of the Group's internal auditors - Monitoring the effectiveness of the Group's internal controls, risk management programme and disclosure controls and procedures - Providing governance and oversight of the Group's compliance programmes including those related to fraud, anti bribery, and anti corruption regulations, operational and financial risk assessments, which are part of the broader enterprise risk management programme, and the Group's business continuity management programme - Reviewing the adequacy and security of the Group's whistleblowing policy and other arrangements for its employees and contractors to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters - Assisting the Board in fulfilling its oversight and responsibilities relating to processes and controls for annual and long-term business planning, dividend and capital structure, tax matters and capital expenditure issuers (FPIs), the Group follows UK practice in relation to corporate governance.
+- Monitoring and reviewing the integrity of the annual financial statements of the Group and other periodic announcements relating to the Group's financial performance - Monitoring and reviewing the Group's viability statement and its going concern assumption - As requested by the Board, reviewing the contents of the Annual Report and providing advice on whether it presents a fair, balanced and understandable assessment of the Group's performance, business model and strategy - In accordance with English law, making recommendations to the Board for it to put to the shareholders for approval at the annual general meeting regarding the appointment, reappointment and removal of the Group's external auditors - Agreeing the scope of both the internal and the external auditor's annual audit programmes and reviewing their output - Monitoring and reviewing the external auditor's independence and objectivity and their effectiveness - Monitoring and reviewing the effectiveness of the Group's internal auditors - Monitoring the effectiveness of the Group's internal controls, risk management programme and disclosure controls and procedures - Providing governance and oversight of the Group's compliance programmes including those related to fraud, anti bribery, and anti corruption regulations, operational and financial risk assessments, which are part of the broader enterprise risk management programme, and the Group's business continuity management programme - Reviewing the adequacy and security of the Group's whistleblowing policy and other arrangements for its employees and contractors to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters - Assisting the Board in fulfilling its oversight and responsibilities relating to processes and controls for annual and long-term business planning, dividend and capital structure, tax matters and capital expenditure

+The Committee consists of five independent Directors and has significant experience and competence relevant to the sector, fast-moving consumer goods, in which the Group operates.
+In accordance with the New York Stock Exchange (NYSE) rules for foreign private issuers (FPIs), the Group follows UK practice in relation to corporate governance.
 However, FPIs are required to have an audit committee that satisfies the requirements of the SEC Rule 10A-3.
 The Group's Audit Committee satisfies these independence requirements and the Board has determined that the Chairman of the Committee, Garry Watts, may be regarded as an audit committee financial expert as defined in Item 16A of Form 20-F. The attendance of Directors at meetings held during 2017 of the Committees of which they are members, including the Audit Committee, is shown in the table in the Corporate Governance Report on page 55.